libreops/libreops.cc/posts/200417-newservices.md

 <hr>

 *If you value our work, please consider [supporting us](https://opencollective.com/libreops/).
-We only rely to our contributors.*
+We only rely on our contributors.*